A regression framework for studying relationships among attributes under network interference: Regression under Network Interference

-{\bf Interpretation of Examples.} The GLM representations of the conditional distribution of response $Y_i$ by unit $i$ in Examples~1, 2, and~3 help interpret the parameters of the joint probability model of $(\bY, \bZ) \mid \bX = \bx$ specified by Equations~(\ref{eq:gi}) and~(\ref{eq:hij}).
-For instance, $\alpha_{\mY}$ can be viewed as an intercept, while $\beta_{\mX, \mY}$ captures the relationship between predictor $x_i$ and response $Y_i$.
-The parameters $\gamma_{\mX,\mY,\mZ}$ and $\gamma_{\mY,\mY,\mZ}$ capture spillover effects, provided $x_i$ represents the treatment assigned to $i \in \mP_N$ and $Y_i$ represents the outcome of $i \in \mP_N$: \bi \item {\em Treatment spillover:} $\gamma_{\mX,\mY,\mZ} \neq 0$ allows the outcome $Y_{i}$ of unit $i$ to be affected by the treatments $x_j$ of its neighbors $j \in \mN_i$ and non-neighbors $j \not\in \mN_i$,\, provided $\mN_i\, \cap\, \mN_j \neq \emptyset$ and $i$ and $j$ are connected (see Figure \ref{fig:overlap}). \item {\em Outcome spillover:} $\gamma_{\mY,\mY,\mZ} \neq 0$ allows the outcome $Y_{i}$ of unit $i$ to be affected by the outcomes $y_j$ of its neighbors $j \in \mN_i$ and non-neighbors $j \not\in \mN_i$,\, provided $\mN_i\, \cap\, \mN_j \neq \emptyset$ and $i$ and $j$ are connected (see Figure \ref{fig:overlap}). \ei Treatment spillover is widely studied in the literature on causal inference under interference, while outcome spillover is less studied.
-That said, we do not focus on causal inference: Instead, we are interested in a regression framework that can be used for studying either non-causal or causal relationships among attributes under network interference.
-The question of how the proposed regression framework can be used for causal inference under interference is an interesting topic in its own right, which we leave to future research.
+{\bf Interpretation of Examples.} According to Equations~(\ref{eq:gi}) and~(\ref{eq:hij}), regardless of the conditional distribution of response $Y_i$, $\alpha_{\mY}$ can be viewed as an intercept, while $\beta_{\mX, \mY}$ captures the relationship between predictor $x_i$ and response $Y_i$.
+The parameters $\gamma_{\mX,\mY,\mZ}$ and $\gamma_{\mY,\mY,\mZ}$ capture two distinct spillover effects: \bi \item {\em Treatment spillover:} $\gamma_{\mX,\mY,\mZ} \neq 0$ allows the outcome $Y_{i}$ of unit $i$ to be affected by the treatments $x_j$ of its neighbors $j \in \mN_i$ and non-neighbors $j \not\in \mN_i$,\, provided $\mN_i\, \cap\, \mN_j \neq \emptyset$ and $i$ and $j$ are connected (see Figure \ref{fig:overlap}). \item {\em Outcome spillover:} $\gamma_{\mY,\mY,\mZ} \neq 0$ allows the outcome $Y_{i}$ of unit $i$ to be affected by the outcomes $y_j$ of its neighbors $j \in \mN_i$ and non-neighbors $j \not\in \mN_i$,\, provided $\mN_i\, \cap\, \mN_j \neq \emptyset$ and $i$ and $j$ are connected (see Figure \ref{fig:overlap}). \ei The proposed regression framework can be used for causal inference under network interference, which studies treatment spillover.
+That said, the framework is considerably broader, because it permits outcome spillover, and spillover need not be studied in a causal setting.